 There Goes The Groom

 When Tony, who never stopped loving her, insists her fiancé is the wrong man for her, Olivia sets out to prove him wrong.
 But the sexual chemistry between them is still strong, and so are her feelings for him.
 Even so, how can she break her engagement, hurt her fiancé as she was once hurt?
-And how can she trust Tony not to abandon her as he did before?
+And how can she trust Tony not to abandon her like he did before?

 If anyone does the jilting this time, she will.

 BUY: Uncial Press | Amazon | Amazon UK | Amazon CA

 | B & N |

 Untreed Reads | iBooks | Chapters/Indigo | Walmart

 BUY in Print

 A really amazing tale of second chances.
 Jana is really such a gifted writer, you fall in love with all her characters and feel for them when they are going through the ups and downs.
 Another well written novel and a must read.

 If you’re a sucker for second chance stories, this one is for you.
 I thought the tone is perfect for the story, you can feel Olivia’s animosity towards Tony and Tony’s hesitation with Olivia.
 Another wonderful read for Jana Richards.